Understand White Coat Syndrome: Definition, Causes, Diagnosis, and Cure

 Introduction

-White coat hypertension causes high blood pressure readings at the doctor's office about 15-30% of the time.
+White coat hypertension causes readings in the high BP range at the doctor's office about 15-30% of the time.
 If your blood pressure is higher at the doctor's office than at home, you may have white coat hypertension.
 This can lead to misdiagnosis of hypertension.

 Hence, let's understand white coat syndrome, its symptoms, causes and diagnosis.
 We will also provide you with some tips to beat white coat hypertension.